Foundation for Moral Law: Positions and activities

 The Foundation for Moral Law advocates Moore's Christian right and socially conservative views through the filing of amicus briefs in courts.
 The group is anti-abortion, opposed to same-sex marriage, and supportive of public prayer.
-In 2010, the Foundation for Moral Law allowed its offices to be used to host a "Alabama Secession Day Commemoration" event, celebrating Alabama's secession from the Union in 1861.
+In 2010, the Foundation for Moral Law allowed its offices to be used to host an "Alabama Secession Day Commemoration" event, celebrating Alabama's secession from the Union in 1861.
 The event featured a speaker from the League of the South, a group that supports secession of the South from United States and is classified by the Southern Poverty Law Center as a hate group.

 In 2017, the Foundation for Moral Law publicly opposed the U.S. Air Force's nomination of then-Colonel Kristin Goodwin as commandant of cadets of the U.S. Air Force Academy because Goodwin is a married lesbian; in a letter, the Foundation's president, Kayla Moore, accused the United States Department of Defense of having a "disregard for the fundamental moral order established by God."

 In the case Gloucester County School Board v.
 G.G., the group filed an amicus brief in opposition to transgender rights.

 In 2017, the Foundation for Moral Law came out in support of Executive Order 13780, a travel ban issued by President Donald Trump.
 The group said that it would back the executive order in the U.S. Supreme Court against constitutional challenges.